dmkskasun/SamartContractsStructures/README.md

 #### " Did you intend to add "public" ? function get()

-This means we need to add "public." after the get().
+This means we need to add "public." or if it is private we can add "private" after the get().